Chemicos/RestaurantWebsite/README.md

 Why not? 🙃

 <em>It all started with a local restaurant I used to order from.</em>
-<em>When I visited their website, I realized how much potential it had — so I decided to rebuild it with a modern, clean design and full ordering functionality.</em>
+<em>When I visited their website, I realized how much potential it had — so I decided to rebuild it with a more suitable design and full ordering functionality.</em>

 ## ⚙️ Tech Stack
 | Layer | Technologies |